cph-ap228/DSC_ExploratoryDataAnalysis_On_COVID-Vaccines/README.md

 Based on the data logistics and sources, the evidence found and concluded is set to be true, but not final as it is a cumulative result.

 #### 4. Create the second prototype of your data science story.
-The protorype of the data story is uploaded as a PDF on this repository: DataStory - EDA...pdf
+The protorype of the data story is uploaded as a PDF on this repository:

+DataStory - EDA of COVID and Vaccine Progression.pdf

 __________________________________
 # Stage 4